mattrflew/ind-maths-project-2-group-8/README.md

 ## Explanation of repository

+### model.ipynb
+This is where the model is defined and run.
+Functions for model are defined within the notebook.

 ### exploratory directory

 Collection of notebooks to experiment with analysis methods and investigations for expanding on the problem.